SerratedGrin/Elk-Stack-Project/README.md

 <img src="https://github.com/SerratedGrin/Elk-Stack-Project/blob/master/ELK%20Diagram.jpg" />

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+They can be used to either recreate the entire deployment pictured above, or select portions of the provided files may be used to install specific pieces of the deployment, such as Filebeat.

-  - _TODO: Enter the playbook file._

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use